SamuelKao/Predicting-NYC-taxi-destination/README.md

 For the final model we are happy with using a MLP model and together with some hyperparameter tuning and training with more data we are hopeful to achieve a slightly better version than the second model.

 ### Final Model
+For the final model the focus was to tune hyperparamethers further and use more of the data.
+The grid search done for the hyperparameters found the optimal combination of these.

 ## Conclusions
+In conclusion, we are happy with the progress trying different models and tuning them to the best version.
+The final model was better than we initially expected for this difficult task.
+We can also conclude that one of our main struggles was to be able to work all of our data and this was especially difficult for the multinomial logistic regressor.
+Switching to a neural network partly helped with this, but rewriting some code and saving the preprocessed data saved a lot of time.
+One big lesson when working with a dataset this big is definitely the importance of not having to run code such as preeprocessing more than you need to.

+Another conclusion is the limitations of google colab that the entirety of this project was made in.
+The limitations in resources and runtime, made it more difficult to work on the project due to the runtime crashing in the middle of a session and a lot of code has to be run again.
+A project with data in these sizes might need to use something other than google colab to not run into this issue.

+Due to the size of this data, we can conclude that the accuracy in project would probably not have been improved by more datapoints.
+Instead to get a better predictor, other solutions needs to be tried.
+The existed more data about the rides, but since these were contained after the full ride it couldn't have been used to predict the location, but maybe there are other ways to get data before that a similar model could use to predict better results.